sugiantodenny01/bookstoreApp/README.md

 A RESTful API example for simple Book Store application with Go

-It is a just simple tutorial or example for making simple RESTful API with Go using Fiber (A nice framework), token security using JWT and Goconfig to configure the applicaton
+This is a simple tutorial or example to create a simple RESTful API with Go using Fiber (a nice framework), security tokens using JWT and Goconfig to configure the application

 # Basic Data Structure (Database)